natcross/developer-portal/index.rst

 .. rst-class:: col-md-12

 ==================================
-Put Your Data to Work
+Welcome to the RJMetrics Developer Portal!
 ==================================

 .. rst-class:: section

-Welcome to the RJMetrics Developer Center.
-Learn how to enhance your business intelligence by moving data from your own systems into the RJMetrics data warehouse.
-Get started with examples, client libraries and detailed API documentation below.
+This is the one-stop-shop to help developers move data from their systems into the RJMetrics data warehouse.

 ------------